MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Install-Module.md

 `$env:ProgramFiles\PowerShell\Modules`.
 The default prevents confusion when you install PowerShell Desired State Configuration (DSC) resources.

-A module installation fails and cannot be imported if it does not have a `.psm1`, `.psd1`, or `.dll` of the same name within the folder.
+A module installation fails and can't be imported if it doesn't have a `.psm1`, `.psd1`, or `.dll` of the same name within the folder.
 Use the **Force** parameter to install the module.

-If an existing module's version matches the name specified by the **Name** parameter, and the **MinimumVersion** or **RequiredVersion** parameter are not used, `Install-Module` silently continues but does not install the module.
+If an existing module's version matches the name specified by the **Name** parameter, and the **MinimumVersion** or **RequiredVersion** parameter aren't used, `Install-Module` silently continues but doesn't install the module.

-If an existing module's version is greater than the value of the **MinimumVersion** parameter, or equal to the value of the **RequiredVersion** parameter, `Install-Module` silently continues but does not install the module.
+If an existing module's version is greater than the value of the **MinimumVersion** parameter, or equal to the value of the **RequiredVersion** parameter, `Install-Module` silently continues but doesn't install the module.

-If the existing module does not match the values specified by the **MinimumVersion** or **RequiredVersion** parameters, an error occurs in the `Install-Module` command.
+If the existing module doesn't match the values specified by the **MinimumVersion** or **RequiredVersion** parameters, an error occurs in the `Install-Module` command.
 For example, if the version of the existing installed module is lower than the **MinimumVersion** value or not equal to the **RequiredVersion** value.

-A module installation will also install any dependent modules specified as required by the module publisher.
+`Install-Module` also installs any dependent modules specified as required by the module publisher.
-The publisher will specify the required modules and their versions in the module manifest.
+The publisher lists the required modules and their versions in the module manifest.

 ## RELATED LINKS